aws/aws-toolkit-vscode/designs/modify-resources-attached-to-code-pipeline.md

 * Deploying a SAM Application
   * it does not prompt the user with the pipeline-related confirmation when attempting to deploy a SAM Application to a CloudFormation Stack that is not associated with a pipeline
   * it prompts the user with the pipeline-related confirmation when attempting to deploy a SAM Application to a CloudFormation Stack that is associated with a pipeline
+  * it continues to prompt the user if they attempt to select the same stack again

 ### System Tests